-4.7 Treasury Investment Update
+5.6 Treasury Investment Update

-- 4.7.1 CIPFA published a revised Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes on 20th December 2021.
-These define treasury management investments as investments that arise from the organisation's cash flows or treasury risk management activity that ultimately represents balances that need to be invested until the cash is required for use in the course of business. - 4.7.2 The Authority holds invested funds, representing income received in advance of expenditure plus balances and reserves held.
-During the year, the Authority's investment balances ranged between £42M and £85M due to timing differences between income and expenditure.
-The investment position is shown in the table below.
+- 5.6.1 CIPFA published a revised Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes on 20th December 2021.
+These define treasury management investments as investments that arise from the organisation's cash flows or treasury risk management activity that ultimately represents balances that need to be invested until the cash is required for use in the course of business. - 5.6.2 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
+During the year, the Authority's investment balances ranged between £42M and £85M due to timing differences between income and expenditure. - 5.6.3 In addition to funds placed with the Government's Debt Management Account Deposit Facility (at 2.98 - 4.00%), the following fixed term investments were held between January 2023 and March 2023: